NVIDIA/spark-rapids/docs/compatibility.md

  * [spark.rapids.sql.csvTimestamps.enabled](configs.md#sql.csvTimestamps.enabled)

 If you know that your particular data type will be parsed correctly enough, you may enable each type you expect to use.
-Often the performance improvement is so good that it is worth dealing checking if it is parsed correctly.
+Often the performance improvement is so good that it is worth checking if it is parsed correctly.

 Spark is generally very strict when reading CSV and if the data does not conform with the expected format exactly it will result in a `null` value.
-The underlying parser that the SQL plugin uses is much more lenient.
+The underlying parser that the RAPIDS Accelerator uses is much more lenient.
 If you have badly formatted CSV data you may get data back instead of nulls.